Robust scheme for magnetotransport analysis in topological insulators: Application I: Topological insulators

-The sign inversion in $R_{\rm{H}}(T)$ in a system with surface minority carriers (Figs.\,\ref{fig1} and \ref{fig2}\,(a-c)) is, for the exemplary case of $|\mu_{\rm{H}}B|=1$, accompanied by a monotonic increase of TrMR$(T)$ with decreasing temperature, in agreement with recent experiments~\cite{PhysRevB.90.201307}.
-By contrast, if surface carriers are the majority carriers (Fig.\,\ref{fig2}\,(d-f)), TrMR$(T)$ should decrease with decreasing temperature.
-The sign inversion in $R_{\rm{H}}(V_{\rm{G}})$ is accompanied by a distinct feature in TrMR: a non-monotonic variation of TrMR$(V_{\rm{G}})$ with a minimum of TrMR at the Dirac point (Fig.\,\ref{fig3}\,(c)).
-This insight establishes a new technique to determine the position of the Fermi level~\cite{PhysRevB.91.235117,PhysRevB.93.174428}, complementary to that from Shubnikov-de Haas experiments~\cite{PhysRevB.82.241306,science.1189792} which are only possible in materials of extremely high quality and/or at very low temperatures.
-Thus, the simultaneous analysis of both $R_{xy}$ and TrMR within our two-carrier scheme is particularly rewarding and allows to draw robust conclusions.
+The sign inversion in $R_{\rm{H}}(V_{\rm{G}})$ is accompanied by a distinct feature in TrMR: a non-monotonic variation of TrMR$(V_{\rm{G}})$ with a minimum of TrMR at the Dirac point (Fig.\,\ref{fig2}\,(g,\,right); for contour plots see Sect.\,C of the Appendix).
+This insight establishes a new technique to determine the position of the Fermi level~\cite{PhysRevB.91.235117,PhysRevB.93.174428} with respect to the Dirac point in the low magnetic field limit.
+It is thus complementary to Shubnikov-de Haas experiments~\cite{PhysRevB.82.241306,science.1189792}, which typically require very high sample quality, low temperatures, and large Fermi cross-sections to observe the oscillations.
+Thus, our new scheme is particularly rewarding for ambient temperature measurements, low-mobility systems, and cases with extremely low carrier concentrations.